 We will gather all relevant details and information (verbal or written) from the reporter, the target (if they are not the reporter), and witnesses.
 Please note that investigations may extend beyond the end of the meeting.

 The outcomes of investigations and subsequent sanctions will not be made public; however, those reporting incidents may request to be informed of the outcome.

 In addition to the actions that may be taken at meetings (as described above), violators of the code of conduct will receive written documentation of the actions taken at and following the meeting.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, contact ESA staff to work with ESA leadership to resolve the situation.
+If you are being harassed, notice that someone else is being harassed, or have other concerns, contact ESA staff to resolve the situation.
 The key ESA contact person is Rosina Romano, firstname.lastname@example.org, 301-731-4535 x3010.